BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Getting_Started_With_Polkadot_L-EARN.md

 To schedule a test simply ask in our telegram group.

 Testing at the moment is done manually in our Telegram groups.
 A tester will have a conversation with you, ask you questions, and ask you to complete exercises to prove you have learned the material.

+In this case the test will simply be a few yes/no questions

 ## Take the test
 Pass the test and earn DOT!